Chess in South Africa

+There are records of organised chess being played in South Africa as far back as 1847, but the oldest surviving chess club is the Cape Town Chess Club, founded in 1885.

+A national body, the Chess Federation of South Africa, was formed in 1948.
+Under apartheid, society was divided on racial grounds, and governed by whites, and the body catered for whites only.
+The first non-racial organisation, the Western Province Chess Association, was founded in 1964.

 The following lists competitions for Chess in South Africa.

 Chess Olympiads

 South Africa first participated in the 1958 Olympiad in Munich.
-The team stopped participating in international chess in 1974 due to the sports boycott as a result of the country's apartheid policies, returning to play at the 1992 Olympiad after the end of apartheid.
+In 1974, South Africa was suspended by FIDE due to the sports boycott as a result of the country's apartheid policies, returning to play at the 1992 Olympiad after the end of apartheid.